 Enjoyed throughout the country, rooibos tea is more robust than green tea, and because it's naturally sweet, it needs no sugar.
-Ditching your daily Frappuccino for a cup of rooibos-Starbucks now sells it-could save you thousands of calories per month.
-'Tea-drinking cultures generally have lower rates of obesity," says Fred Pescatore, MD, a natural medicine physician and author of The Hamptons Diet.
-"That may be from special compounds, such as catechins, that certain teas contain, or it may simply be that we often think we're hungry when we're really dehydrated.'
+Ditching your daily Frappuccino for a cup of rooibos could save you thousands of calories per month.
+"Tea-drinking cultures generally have lower rates of obesity," says Fred Pescatore, MD, a natural medicine physician and author of The Hamptons Diet.
+"That may be from special compounds, such as catechins, that certain teas contain, or it may simply be that we often think we're hungry when we're really dehydrated."

-Hungarians like things pickled-not just cucumbers but bell peppers, cabbage, and tomatoes.
+Hungarians like things pickled: not just cucumbers but bell peppers, cabbage, and tomatoes.
 These tart treats can help keep you thin, probably because of the vinegar that pickles them.
 Growing evidence suggests that acetic acid, the main component of vinegar, helps reduce blood pressure, blood sugar levels, and the formation of fat.
-Pickles aren't your thing?
-Swap your ranch salad dressing for oil and vinegar.
+Want to take it one step further?
+Here are some reasons drinking pickle juice is really healthy.

 Content continues below ad

-In this on-the-go country, many people take time for a daily 20- to 30-minute nap, says James Maas, PhD, a sleep researcher at Cornell University and the author of Power Sleep.
+In this on-the-go country, many people take time for a daily 20- to 30-minute nap, says James Maas, PhD, a sleep researcher and author of Power Sleep.
 There's increasing evidence that chronic sleep deprivation raises the risk of weight gain.
-Maas blames two hormones: leptin, which helps the brain sense when you're full, and ghrelin, which triggers hunger.
-The less sleep you get, the lower your leptin levels-and the higher your ghrelin.
-'Many people think they're hungry when they're actually sleepy,' Maas says.
-'Instead of a snack, they need some shut-eye."
+Dr. Maas blames two hormones: leptin, which helps the brain sense when you're full, and ghrelin, which triggers hunger.
+The less sleep you get, the lower your leptin levels, and the higher your ghrelin.
+"Many people think they're hungry when they're actually sleepy," Dr. Maas says.
+"Instead of a snack, they need some shut-eye."
 Steal these secrets for a perfect nap.